shaneholloman/claude-deep-research/README.md

 # Claude Deep Research

-Set environment variables in the claude-dr script appropriately, then run ./claude-dr.
+Set environment variables in the `claude-dr` script appropriately, then run `./claude-dr`.

 ## MCPs we use and where to get your API keys